 Use: Sentinel data is free, full and open for public use under EU law.
 For full details of use, refer to the Copernicus Sentinel Data Terms and Conditions.

 Update Frequency: New Sentinel-2 scenes are added daily as they become available.
+Data is typically available 1-2 days after publishing by Copernicus.
+There may occasionally be additional delays due to planned or unplanned maintenance.

 Format: JPEG 2000, plus ancillary data.